 - Complete reading list.
 The recommendation here is to break your module list down into themes that students can target when working on specific topics or on their assignment.
 Breaking the list down by themes also makes key readings for each theme stand out more.

 - Key texts only.
 Links are provided to the key texts, ideally with digitised chapters or resources as appropriate.

 - Library-use only.
 Reading List is not used by students, but is instead simply used to provide the Library with the information they need for book purchasing and indicative student demand.

 Creative approaches to reading lists

 Reading lists also enable students to gain an insight into your practice as an academic.
 For instance, by including a one-line statement for selected items as to why they have been included on the resource list provides students with the justification and decision-making approach that you would hope they would develop themselves.

 Reading lists can also be thought of as working documents.
-Whist the EARL system is not editable by students, they can produce print-friendly versions which could be saved as PDFs.
+Whist the reading list system is not editable by students, they can produce print-friendly versions which could be saved as PDFs.
 Students could then annotate these PDFs with their own notes and reading logs.
-Beyond EARL, copying a reading list to a Google Doc and encouraging students to comment and advise other students on recommended reading creates a shared ownership of the reading list as a working document for that cohort.
+Beyond the Reading List tool, copying a reading list to a Google Doc and encouraging students to comment and advise other students on recommended reading creates a shared ownership of the reading list as a working document for that cohort.